The City of Penticton and BC Housing partnered to create 62 new homes with supports at 594 and 600 Winnipeg Street, operated by ASK Wellness Society.

 About the Project

 BC Housing, community agencies and the City of Penticton are responding to the urgent need for affordable housing in the community.
-BC Housing is purchasing two properties at 594 and 600 Winnipeg Street to build 62 self-contained studio homes with support services.
+BC Housing has developed two properties at 594 and 600 Winnipeg Street to build 62 self-contained studio homes with support services.

 This is part of an effort to provide safe, secure housing for people experiencing homelessness in towns and cities across British Columbia.
 People experiencing homelessness are part of our community.
 We are investing in housing solutions that support people living on the streets and the needs of the community.